SparseMM: Head Sparsity Emerges from Visual Concept Responses in MLLMs: Experiments

 \paragrapha{Models.} We employ three multi-modal models: LLaVA-NeXT-Vicuna-7B~\citep{liu2024llavanext}, LLaVA-NeXT-Mistral-7B~\citep{liu2024llavanext}, and Qwen2-VL-7B~\citep{qwen2vl}.
 LLaVA-NeXT-Vicuna-7B is derived from Vicuna-7B~\citep{chiang2023vicuna}, a model based on Multi-Head Attention (MHA)~\citep{vaswani2017attention}, and comprises 32 layers with 32 attention heads per layer.
 In contrast, LLaVA-NeXT-Mistral-7B is built upon Mistral-7B~\citep{jiang2024mixtral} and utilizes Grouped-Query Attention (GQA)~\citep{ainslie2023gqa}.
 This model features 32 layers, with each layer consisting of 32 query heads and 8 key-value heads.
 Similarly, Qwen2-VL-7B~\citep{qwen2vl} is based on Qwen2, another GQA model, and is composed of 28 layers, with each layer containing 28 query heads and 4 key-value heads.

 \paragrapha{Baselines. } We adopt SnapKV~\citep{li2024snapkv}, PyramidKV~\citep{cai2024pyramidkv}, and AdaKV~\citep{feng2024adakv} as our baseline methods, as they represent the latest and state-of-the-art in KV Cache compression.
-SnapKV~\citep{li2024snapkv} utilizes an ``observation window" mechanism to identify and preserve the most critical KV caches, thereby ensuring that only the most salient information is retained during attention computation.
+SnapKV~\citep{li2024snapkv} utilizes an ``observation window" mechanism to identify and preserve the most critical KV caches.
 PyramidKV~\citep{cai2024pyramidkv} implements a hierarchical allocation strategy that distributes the KV cache budget in a pyramidal manner.
-Specifically, the lower layers, which exhibit more dispersed attention patterns, are allocated a larger budget, while the higher layers, where attention is more concentrated, receive a correspondingly smaller allocation.
+More budget is allocated to lower layers with dispersed attention, and less to higher layers with focused patterns.
 Meanwhile, AdaKV~\citep{feng2024adakv} proposes a dynamic allocation framework that assigns varying cache budgets to different attention heads within a layer, based on the intra-layer attention distributions.

-In addition, to underscore the effectiveness of the Visual Head, we introduce a Random Head baseline for comparison.
-In this baseline, the only difference lies in the initialization of the scores for each head; they are randomly assigned rather than being derived from the Visual Head.
-This approach serves as a control that allows us to isolate and evaluate the specific contribution of the visual head component to the overall performance of the model.
+In addition, to validate the Visual Head's effectiveness, we compare it with a Random Head baseline, where head scores are randomly initialized.

 \paragrapha{Benchmarks. } To comprehensively assess the effectiveness of Visual Head in visual perception, we conduct evaluations on five widely used benchmarks covering both visual question answering (VQA) and image captioning tasks.
 Specifically, we utilize DocVQA~\citep{mathew2021docvqa}, OCRBench~\citep{liu2023ocrbench}, TextVQA~\citep{singh2019textvqa}, ChartQA~\citep{masry2022chartqa}, and TextCaps~\citep{sidorov2020textcaps}, which collectively encompass a diverse set of challenges, including document understanding, OCR-based question answering, chart interpretation, and text-based image captioning.
 Additionally, we also select the mainstream multiple-choice visual benchmarks, including MMBench~\citep{liu2023mmbench} and VQAv2~\citep{goyal2017vqav2} for a comprehensive evaluation.